alberto-abarzua/alberto-abarzua/README.md

 [Go to RobotArm repository](https://github.com/alberto-abarzua/3d_printed_robot_arm)

 ## ✨ Computer Vision for Robot Arm.
-Newest project with the objective of controlling the robot arm's movements employing object detection via computer vision using a webcam.
+Newest project with the objective of controlling the robot-arm's movements employing object detection via computer vision using a webcam.

 This project is at a very early stage.
 These are some examples of what works for the moment.